2 year old Funding Entitlement

 - Is looked after by Coventry City Council (for example by a Foster Carer).
 Evidence – A letter from a relevant professional with the child`s name and date of birth.

-- Has a current statement of special education needs (SEN) or an education health and care plan (EHCP).
+- Has a current Statement of Special Educational Needs (SEN) or an Education, Health and Care Plan (EHCP).
 Evidence – a letter from a relevant professional with the child`s name and date of birth regarding the EHCP awarded.